behu-kea/first-semester-java/topics/02 - basics/strings.md

 6
 Now please put in the number to check
 13
-13 is not divisible with 6 😭
+Is 13 divisible with 6: false
 ```